elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-the-they-say-i-say-framework-assist-in-analyzing-arguments.md

 url: /learn/education-studies/questions/how-does-the-they-say-i-say-framework-assist-in-analyzing-arguments
 score: -1.0
 related_article1:
-    id: 168168
+    id: 168166
-    title: How does the stream of consciousness technique help in exploring topics during the writing process?
+    title: >-
+        How do personal essays differ from argumentative essays in terms of style and purpose?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-stream-of-consciousness-technique-help-in-exploring-topics-during-the-writing-process
+    url: /learn/education-studies/questions/how-do-personal-essays-differ-from-argumentative-essays-in-terms-of-style-and-purpose
 related_article2:
-    id: 168174
+    id: 168166
-    title: How do pets provide emotional support and non-judgmental companionship to humans?
+    title: >-
+        How do personal essays differ from argumentative essays in terms of style and purpose?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-pets-provide-emotional-support-and-nonjudgmental-companionship-to-humans
+    url: /learn/education-studies/questions/how-do-personal-essays-differ-from-argumentative-essays-in-terms-of-style-and-purpose
 related_article3:
-    id: 168176
+    id: 168179
-    title: How do narrative techniques like storytelling and scene recreation enhance writing?
+    title: >-
+        What are the expectations and guidelines for writing assignments like personal and argumentative essays?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-narrative-techniques-like-storytelling-and-scene-recreation-enhance-writing
+    url: /learn/education-studies/questions/what-are-the-expectations-and-guidelines-for-writing-assignments-like-personal-and-argumentative-essays
 related_article4:
-    id: 168178
+    id: 168169
-    title: How does AI impact writing skills such as critical thinking and writing proficiency?
+    title: >-
+        What are the essential components of a college-level essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-ai-impact-writing-skills-such-as-critical-thinking-and-writing-proficiency
+    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-collegelevel-essay
 related_article5:
-    id: 168171
+    id: 168175
+    title: >-
-    title: What is the significance of generative writing in the creative process?
+        What are the ethical considerations involved in the human-animal connection?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-generative-writing-in-the-creative-process
+    url: /learn/education-studies/questions/what-are-the-ethical-considerations-involved-in-the-humananimal-connection
 ---

 &nbsp;